 The hair myth: Some people fear pet hair more than they fear what really causes them to sneeze: dander.
 One of the most common misconceptions about pet allergies is that animal hair causes allergies.
 The long and short of it is that animal hair isn't considered to be a very significant allergen.
 Shorthaired pets are no less likely than longhaired animals to cause the sniffles.
 What longhaired pets can do, however, is collect more dander.
 And, longhaired pets that roam the wilds sweep up more airborne allergens, such as pollen, dust, and mold spores...just as humans with long tresses do.

-The hypoallergenic pet myth: Another misconception is the existence of a hypoallergenic pet or a dog breed that doesn't cause people with pet allergies to go "a-choo."
+The hypoallergenic pet myth: Another misconception is the existence of a hypoallergenic dog breed or pet that doesn't cause people with pet allergies to go "a-choo."
 Within a species, some animals produce far more allergens than others do, and there is great variability among dogs.
 People who are allergic to cats, however, are usually allergic to them all.
 Unfortunately, despite claims made, there are no specific breeds of cat or dog that can yet be considered "hypoallergenic."
 Buying an expensive "hairless" dog or cat may be just that -- expensive.

 Blame the cats and dogs myth: It should come as no surprise that America's two most popular types of pets -- dogs and cats -- are the most common cause of animal allergies.
 Of these two, cats take the cake for being the source of most animal allergies.